Juicers – Some Common Myths

 UK Juicers is committed to providing our customers with useful information that sticks to the facts.
 We don’t offer information or make claims that can’t be borne out by objective testing.
 Unfortunately that’s not a principle that is very widespread in the world of sales talk on the internet and we’d like to help you sort the facts from the quackery.

 Juicing is growing rapidly as a lifestyle choice and more and more people are researching online to inform their choices when selecting products.
-At the same time manufacturers are in a race to persuade people that their juicer is the best offering, competing with ‘new features’ that supposedly deliver increasingly better results.
+At the same time manufacturers are in a race to persuade people that their juicer is the best offering, pointing out ‘new features’ that supposedly deliver increasingly better results.
 Sometimes it’s not easy to tell what features are genuinely beneficial and what is just marketing hype.

 If you are researching buying a juicer there are quite a few sources of information on the web that promote pseudo-science to try and persuade you that one particular model is the ultimate ‘must have’ machine.
 Here are some of the unproven claims that you will probably come across.